 High blood pressure (your doctor might call it hypertension) is one of those health problems that can sneak up on you.
 You can have it for a long time without knowing it.
 Often, it doesn’t cause symptoms right away.
-But it can still lead to serious issues like heart attacks and strokes.
+But it can still lead to serious issues like heart attacks, congestive heart failure, and strokes.
 So it pays to know what can lead to it.

 Your heart acts as a pump that pushes blood through your body.
 Blood pressure is the force your blood puts on your blood vessels as it flows.
 The higher your blood pressure, the higher the force.
 Without some pressure, your blood wouldn’t flow.
-It’d be like trying to blow up a balloon with a hole in it.
+It’d be like trying to blow up a balloon with blowing.
 But too much pressure and you’ll have problems.

 What Boosts Your Blood Pressure?

-You have high blood pressure if the first number is 140 or higher or if the second number is 90 or higher.
-Most of the time, doctors don’t know what causes hypertension.
-Your age, race, and family history can all play a part.
+You have high blood pressure if the top number is 140 or higher and if the bottom number is 90 or higher (referred to as 140 over 90, for example).
+Most of the time, doctors don’t know what causes hypertension, athough it tends to come with age.
+Race and family history also may play a part.
 But some things raise your blood pressure:

 Being overweight.
 As your weight goes up, so does the amount of blood you need.
 That puts more strain on your heart and more pressure on your blood vessels.
 This is partly why physical activity and a healthy diet are so important.